 Drill Labs in Thibodaux provides real-time mud logging and geological data to companies throughout the oil industry.
-The company's Geo Monitor app brings efficiency to mud logging crews while providing error-free calculations in lag, penetration rate, and other information.
+The company's Geo Monitor app brings efficiency to mud logging crews while providing error-free calculations in lag, penetration rate, and a host of other information.